necoline/portfolio/content/time-series/story/rise/index.md

 description: "Researched, planned, designed, built and tested a web app for aid workers in a refugee camp"
 ---

-Prior to getting into tech, Necoline worked in refugee services.
-She was studying international affairs with an emphasis on refugee issues when she initially got into tech.
-While working at Google, she was approached by a non-profit that was looking to build a web tool for aid workers in refugee camps.
+Prior to getting into tech, I worked in refugee services.
+It was while I was studying international affairs with an emphasis on refugee issues when I initially got into tech.
+While working at Google, I was approached by a non-profit that was looking to build a web tool for aid workers in refugee camps.

 [Read: The RISE Product](https://www.rise-int.org/product)

-Necoline couldn’t resist the opportunity to combine her technical skills with her passion for improving refugee services.
-As a small organization, this job required her to take on multiple roles.
-She worked across the stack, and participated user research in the field that was then translated into design and technical planning.
+I couldn’t resist the opportunity to combine my technical skills with my passion for improving refugee services.
+As a small organization, this job required me to take on multiple roles.
+I worked across the stack, and led user research in the field that was then translated into design and technical planning.

 [Read: How to develop for the next billion users?](https://iseeq.co/blog/how-to-develop-for-the-next-billion-users/)